RiyaSark/HR-Analytics/README.md

 <H2>💼 The Task:  </H2>
 The task was to develop an interactive Power BI dashboard aimed at streamlining HR operations for Pinali Mandalia, who serves as the HR lead at AtliQ Technologies.
 This dynamic dashboard is designed to uncover actionable insights by visually presenting trends and patterns within the data, empowering informed, data-driven decision-making processes.

-🚀 <B>Note:</B> The dataset is provided by CodeBasics, where the data is for 3 months i.e. April, May, June of 2022.
+🚀 <B>Note:</B> The dataset is provided by CodeBasics, where the data is for 3 months i.e. April, May, and June of 2022.

 <H2>Requirements:</H2>
 The specifications outlined by the HR manager are as follows: